 This course will familiarize students with the nature and importance of curriculum in education for diverse students from K-12.
-The course also provides an initial experience in integrated curriculum planning that incorporates the use of current technologies with respect for diversity.
-Current theories of assessment, curriculum, instruction and learning across diverse educational settings and cultures are applied in the classroom laboratory settings.
-Content assessments and evaluation that reflect individual differences in the candidate areas(s) of study are emphasized.
+The course also provides an initial experience in integrated curriculum planning with respect for diversity.
+Current theories of assessment, curriculum, instruction, and learning across diverse educational settings and cultures are applied in the classroom laboratory settings.
+Content assessment and evaluation that reflect individual differences in the candidate areas(s) of study are emphasized.